BretscherHochstrasser/CleanMe/README.md

 ### Build with gradle
 1. Clone the git repo
 2. Either set the `ANDROID_SDK_ROOT` environment variable or create a `local.properties` file with a `sdk.dir` property and point it to your Android SDK installation
-3. build the app with `gradlew app:assembleDebug` or drectly run it with `gradlew app:installDebug`
+3. build the app with `gradlew app:assembleDebug` or directly run it with `gradlew app:installDebug`

 ### Testing